- Visit and consult pvscollegecounseling.com for timelines, resources and answers to questions related to the College planning process.

 - Meet with your grade level counselor to develop a senior schedule that is rigorous and focuses on your interests.

 - Attend Introduction to College Planning Meetings with Mr. Bergman (Sessions I and II-TBD).
-Sign up for class Remind.com and complete tasks for Mr. Bergman (Blackboard)
+Complete college tasks for Mr. Bergman.

 - Attend college fairs, open houses and other college opportunities (NACAC Fairs (virtual and live) and South County College Night VHS dates.